-Tablets including Ipads present optimal vertical imagery at 778-pixel width.
-However, some devices can stretch as far as 1025 in width when flipped on their sides; if you are looked to accommodate those users then, by all means, adjust according to your preference.
+Tablets, including Ipad, present optimal vertical imagery at 778-pixel width.
+However, some devices can stretch as far as 1025 in width when flipped on their sides; if you are looking to accommodate those users, then, by all means, adjust according to your preference.

 Once you fill in those rows accordingly, please do not forget to click the lovely SAVE button at the bottom right.

 Ok, now that all the fundamentals have been taken care of, it's time to get your hands dirty and play around with your first Slide.